 Freight

-Freight transportation is a key component in the DFW regional economy.
-The North Texas region is located at the crossroads of four major interstate highways: IH 20, IH 30, IH 35, and IH 45.
-Its key location in freight movements benefits from the United States- Mexico- Canada Agreement (USMCA).
-Additionally, the region is a national railroad crossroads, as well as a national and international air cargo hub, making the region a natural logistics hub.
+Our region is a key location in freight movements benefits from the United States- Mexico- Canada Agreement (USMCA).
+The region is a national railroad crossroads, as well as a national and international air cargo hub, making the region a natural logistics hub.
 Trucks leaving the region can reach almost the entire country within 72 hours.

 Freight is vital to the DFW regional economy as well as to the Texas economy.
 In 2022, the region accounted for 30 percent of Texas’ Gross Domestic Product.
 The DFW region represents one of the largest inland ports in the nation, where freight is moved, transferred, and distributed to destinations across the State and around the world.
 North Central Texas has one of the most extensive surface and air transportation networks in the world, providing extensive trade opportunities for the hundreds of motor/trucking carriers and freight forwarders operating in the DFW area.